 Between the two entrance gates are a small number of old streets lined with restaurants serving fresh lake fish, art boutiques and workshops.
 The more picturesque are Grande Rue Paul Jacquier, Rue des boulangers and Rue de l’église.

-The narrow cobbled streets are beautifully decked with geraniums and wisteria in the summer and fall seasons.
+The narrow cobbled streets are beautifully decked with geraniums and wisteria in the summer and autumn.
 Yvoire is well-known for its floral display and has been rewarded a ‘Four Flowers’ rank for the last few decades.

-They lead to the central square of the village, place du Thay, where is found the parish church.
+They lead to the village’s central square, Place du Thay, where the parish church is found.

 Place du Thay

 The delightful place du Thay is the central square of the village.
-In the shade of the trees, it has a certain Provençal atmosphere.
-It connects
+In the shade of the trees, it has a particular Provençal atmosphere.

 The Parish Church

-Enter in the church to admire the fine pastel colours that ornate the nave.
+Enter the church to admire the delicate pastel colours that ornate the nave.

 The castle is a private estate set on the edge of the lake.
-The massive fortress has a large steep roof flanked by four little turrets at each corner.
-To have a great view of the castle reflecting on waters, either go to the Port des Pêcheurs or to the Ferry terminal on the other side of the village.
+The massive fortress has a large, steep roof flanked by four little turrets at each corner.
+To have a great view of the castle reflecting on the waters, go to the Port des Pêcheurs or the Ferry terminal on the other side of the village.

 It was built between 1306 and 1319 on the site of a much older fortress.
-Count of Savoy Amadeus V ordered its construction and the village was fortified at the same time.
-The castle played a military role by watching over the navigation on the route from Geneva to the upper valley of the Rhône in the Swiss Valais.
-In the Middle-Ages the castle was separated from the village by an earth ditch.
-It was accessed by a drawbridge.
+Count of Savoy Amadeus V ordered its construction, and the village was fortified simultaneously.
+The castle played a military role by watching over the route’s navigation from Geneva to the upper valley of the Rhône in the Swiss Valais.
+An earth ditch separated the castle from the village in the Middle Ages.
+A drawbridge accessed it.

-A fire destroyed much of the castle in 1591. and it was greatly restored in the 20th century by its owner, Félix Bouvier d’Yvoire.
+A fire destroyed much of the castle in 1591. and it was extensively restored in the 20th century by its owner, Félix Bouvier d’Yvoire.
 The roof and the turrets were added in 1939.

 The two harbours of the villages

-The village has two harbours: a little fishing port on one side and the marina bordered with a promenade on the other.
+The village has two harbours: a little fishing port on one side and the marina bordered by a promenade on the other.

 The Port des Pêcheurs